-Choose whatever greens, veggies, protein, and fats you feel like eating, but please don’t opt for a creamy dressing.
-You’ve already got the chicken salad to take care of that.
-So, you’ll want a tangy vinaigrette to downplay the creaminess of the sandwich.
+Choose whatever greens, veggies, protein, and fats you feel like eating, but don’t opt for a creamy dressing.
+You’ve already got the chicken salad to take care of that!

-So just coat your salad fixings with some olive oil and white wine vinegar and season with salt and pepper.
+So just coat your salad fixings with olive oil and white wine vinegar and season with salt and pepper.
 Yum!

-2. Fruit Platter
+2. Fruit Salad

 You can serve all kinds of fruits, from mangoes and grapes to watermelon and cantaloupe to strawberries and blueberries.
-The more the merrier!
+The more, the merrier!

 I always say cheese makes everything better, and chicken salad sandwiches are no exception.

 Instead of adding a slice of cheese to your sandwich, why not have a whole spread of your favorite cheeses?
 Yum!

-Now if you want something less sweet to serve with your sandwich, how about a vegetable platter?
+If you want something less sweet to serve with your sandwich, how about a vegetable platter?

-When picking vegetables, opt for ones that are firm, crunchy, and may be eaten raw, such as carrots, celery, and cucumber.
+When picking vegetables, opt for ones that are firm, crunchy, and can be eaten raw, such as carrots, celery, and cucumber.

-It’s no question that chicken salad is best eaten with bread.
-It’s way too rich to eat on its own, and bread is great at toning down its strong flavor.
+It’s way too rich to eat on its own, and bread is excellent at toning down its strong flavor.

 The French bread is tough on the outside while chewy and moist on the inside.
-Its interesting textures make an awesome vessel for that spectacular filling.
+Its interesting textures make an incredible vessel for that spectacular filling.

-Sandwiches are soft while chips are crispy – so they balance each other out.
+Sandwiches are soft while chips are crispy – so they balance each other out flawlessly.
 Plus, the combination of salty and creamy is just downright fantastic.

 When it comes to chicken sandwich salad, it doesn’t matter if the chips are baked, fried, or store-bought.
 All of them work well with the entrée!